CallumLloydJones/DataSciencePractice/README.md

 ### Objectives
-The goal of this project is to scope, prepare, analyse, and create a machine learning model to solve a question.
+- Scope, prepare, analyse, and create a machine learning model to solve a question.
+- Provide a visual representation of the data.
+- The algorithm was designed to identify what star sign a person was based on a feature vector containing information users have listed on their dating profiles.

 ## Data Science Methodology

 ### Project Description
+Correlation matrices, box plots, and histograms have been used to clearly visualise trends in the dataset.
+Classification models were trained on a large preprocessed dataset, yielding accurate results.

 ### Data Science Methods
+- Data Preprocessing
+- Data Visualisation
+- Machine Learning
+- Predictive Modelling

 ## Conclusions
+All predictive models show accuracy worse than guessing someone's star sign at random.
+This signals that you cannot estimate someone's star sign based on the given feature vector.

 ## Status and Details
 - **Project Status**: [Completed]